hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 where that CPU may be constantly waiting for data to be read from disk.

 ### Elastic Block Store (EBS) Volumes

+> For data that you want to retain longer, or if you want to encrypt the data,
+> use Amazon **EBS** volumes instead.
+> **EBS** volumes preserve their data through instance stops and terminations,
+> can be easily backed up with EBS snapshots,
+> can be removed from one instance and reattached to another,
+> and support full-volume encryption.

 Amazon EBS provides durable, block-level storage volumes that you can attach to a running instance.
 You can use Amazon EBS as a primary storage device for data that requires frequent and granular updates.